OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 onedb upgrade
 -------------

-Upgrades database for new OpenNebula version, process if fully documented in the :ref:`upgrade guides <upgrade>`.
+Upgrades database to the new OpenNebula version.
+This process is fully documented in the :ref:`upgrade guides <upgrade>`.

 .. _onedb_backup: